petebachant/petebachant.github.io/_posts/2025-10-10-single-button.md

 We need to include them too.
-In addition to providing training and support, we need to meet them in the middle with a less software development-oriented, more research-oriented and user friendly set of tools and infrastructure.
+In addition to providing training and support, we need to meet them in the middle with a less software development-oriented, more research-oriented and user-friendly set of tools and infrastructure.

 [Calkit](https://calkit.org) is a start down this path, but there is still much to do.